NicoBaj/DED-Ecological-Modelling-code/CODE/README.md

 - `pre_` are preprocessing scripts that typically need to be run before simulations can be performed.
 - `run_` scripts run the simulations.
-- `post_` scripts are run after simulations to process the results.

 #### Preprocessing
 - `pre_load_trees_and_compute_tree_heights.R` loads the tree inventory from the [City of Winnipeg Open Data Portal](), selects American Elms, computes the heights of each tree, extracts lat/lon information for each tree and saves the result for later use.